April 2 - June 30, 2017

 Escott’s studio work during her residency explored the ecosystem of Ocean Beach, a vast expanse of dunes that was once largely inhospitable to humans but provided a niche habitat for a wide array of life including the now extinct Xerxes Blue butterfly, the endangered Snowy Plover, and countless species of birds, mammals, insects and mollusks.
 Today, the Outer Sunset is also home to a growing vibrant and diverse human population negotiating a changing landscape.

-Over the course of her project, Escott hosted several community events including a discussion followed by a short neighborhood walk with Amber Hasselbring, Margaretha Haughwout, and Suzanne Husky.
+Over the course of her project, ISP hosted several community events including an opening and closing reception.
+Escott also hosted a discussion followed by a short neighborhood walk with Amber Hasselbring, Margaretha Haughwout, and Suzanne Husky.

 Alicia's work at ISP was supported by a grant from the Awesome Foundation.